environment-aas/platform-iac/readme.md

 ```

 To get the prod and non-prod cluster created you'll have to prepare a secret in the way ACM expects it.
 Here is an example of this secret required by ACM.

+Create this file `./.rosa/aws-secret.yaml`, then copy&paste the secret yaml content inside it.

 ```yaml
 apiVersion: v1